dschadow/Java-Web-Security/README.md

 See the following paragraphs for a short description and the requirements to execute the sample code and launch the (web) application.

 ###Ch04_OutputEscaping (4.3)
-Simple web application using JSPs to show the difference between doing output escaping via ESAPI and Apache Commons and not doing output escaping at all.
+Simple web application using JSPs to show the difference between doing output escaping via ESAPI and not doing output escaping at all.
 Use an input like *&lt;script&gt;alert(&#x27;hello&#x27;)&lt;/script&gt;* to see the difference.

 **Requirements:** Apache Tomcat, Webbrowser